esnielsen/Lottia_range_expansion/README.md

 # Lottia_range_expansion
 Pipeline used to analyze Lottia gigantea whole genome sequencing data, for publication titled "Pushed waves, trailing edges, and extreme events: Eco-evolutionary dynamics of a geographic range shift in the owl limpet, Lottia gigantea".

 Corresponding miro board of full pipeline can be found here: https://miro.com/welcomeonboard/THE0eXpPUXMxcVFnNHd6OENtYXdMZk1NRTd6SEFzbHdFZTl2a25OSHh6TmQ1OFF5NFcyQU9lUkpRck96YlZObXwzNDU4NzY0NTI0MDc1NzU3Mjc0fDI=?share_link_id=714947409411

+The following is a combination of bash, R, and python code written/adapted by Erica Nielsen with Rachael Bay at UC Davis.
+We ran the following on the Pittsburgh Supercomputing Center's Bridges2 servers.

 ## Part 1 - Download data and call single nucleotide polymorphisms
 Download raw fastq reads from NCBI, under the BioProject accession number: PRJNA1075458 (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1075458/).
 This contains low coverage whole genome sequencing data for 19 populations, with roughly 30 individuals sampled per population.
 Upload these raw reads into a directory titled "rawdata/fastqs".